egumasa/engagement-annotation-project/docs/3_Categories/MONOGLOSS.md

 An imperative clause is also classified as monogloss (Martin & White, 2005, p.111):
 - Turn out (MONOGLOSSS) the lights before you leave.

-### No MONOGLOSS tag on the main verb of the main clause when you have any other engagement resources characterizing that T-unit.
+### No MONOGLOSS tag on the main verb of the main/subordinate/embedded clause when you have any other engagement resources characterizing that T-unit.

 - **As we can see**, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.
 (No MONOGLOSS tag on the main verb, "is")
 - There is **nothing** wrong with your proposal.
 (No MONOGLOSS tag on "is")